jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Distributed-Relational-Database-DRDS-Trial-Service-Clause.md

 4.2.4 In order to provide the software or services you require, you must share your data with third parties.

-4.3 Unless otherwise specified by laws and regulations or agreed upon by JD Cloud and you, JD Cloud shall continue to store your data within 7 natural days from the expiration of the Service Terms or the date of early termination of the Service Terms for any reason.
+4.3 Unless otherwise specified by laws and regulations or agreed upon by JD Cloud & AI and you, JD Cloud & AI shall continue to store your data within 7 natural days from the expiration of the Service Terms or the date of early termination of the Service Terms for any reason.
 Your data will no longer be retained later, and you will be responsible for all consequences of its destruction.

 #### **5. Intellectual Property**

-5.1 You shall ensure that the materials submitted to JD Cloud, the use of JD Cloud services and the consequence from the use of JD Cloud services do not infringe the legal rights of any third party.
-If a third party files a claim, lawsuit or may file a lawsuit against JD Cloud due to copyright infringement, infringement of the rights of a third party or violation of Chinese laws and regulations or other applicable laws, you shall compensate JD Cloud for the expenses or losses incurred to JD Cloud and completely exempt JD Cloud from the liabilities.
+5.1 You shall ensure that the materials submitted to JD Cloud & AI, the use of JD Cloud & AI services and the consequence from the use of JD Cloud & AI services do not infringe the legal rights of any third party.
+If a third party files a claim, lawsuit or may file a lawsuit against JD Cloud & AI due to copyright infringement, infringement of the rights of a third party or violation of Chinese laws and regulations or other applicable laws, you shall compensate JD Cloud & AI for the expenses or losses incurred to JD Cloud & AI and completely exempt JD Cloud & AI from the liabilities.

-5.2 If a third party organization or individual challenges or lodges a complaint about the ownership of intellectual property rights of the relevant materials involved in your use of JD Cloud service, you are responsible for providing relevant intellectual property supporting evidence and cooperating with JD Cloud's complaint handling work.
+5.2 If a third party organization or individual challenges or lodges a complaint about the ownership of intellectual property rights of the relevant materials involved in your use of JD Cloud & AI service, you are responsible for providing relevant intellectual property supporting evidence and cooperating with JD Cloud & AI's complaint handling work.

-5.3 You acknowledge that the intellectual property rights of any material, technology or technical support, software, service, etc. provided by JD Cloud are owned by JD Cloud or a third party.
-Unless getting the express consent of JD Cloud or a third party, you have no right to copy, distribute, transfer, license or provide others to use the resources above, otherwise you shall bear corresponding responsibilities.
+5.3 You acknowledge that the intellectual property rights of any material, technology or technical support, software, service, etc. provided by JD Cloud & AI are owned by JD Cloud & AI or a third party.
+Unless getting the express consent of JD Cloud & AI or a third party, you have no right to copy, distribute, transfer, license or provide others to use the resources above, otherwise you shall bear corresponding responsibilities.

 #### **6. Privacy Terms**